tejanhu/BrightScript-VideoDemo/README.txt

       **************************************************

-This example uses videos streamed directly from the TED Talks website (www.ted.com).
-Please visit the TED website to see the full lineup of talks made available by TED.
+This example uses videos from the developer.

 Please see the following for license details: http://creativecommons.org/licenses/by-nc-nd/3.0/